-- If a VPC network contains an ECS instance that belongs to one of the following instance
+- If a VPC contains an ECS instance that belongs to one of the following instance families,

-families, you cannot configure the advanced features for the VPC network.
+you cannot configure advanced features for the VPC.

 ecs.c1, ecs.c2, ecs.c4, ecs.ce4, ecs.cm4, ecs.d1, ecs.e3, ecs.e4, ecs.ga1, ecs.gn4, ecs.gn5, ecs.i1, ecs.m1, ecs.m2, ecs.mn4, ecs.n1, ecs.n2, ecs.n4, ecs.s1, ecs.s2, ecs.s3, ecs.se1, ecs.sn1, ecs.sn2, ecs.t1, and ecs.xn4.

-- After you configure the advanced features for a VPC network, you cannot create ECS instances of the preceding instance families in this VPC network, or migrate such ECS instances to the VPC network.
+- After you configure an advanced feature for a VPC, you cannot create ECS instances of the preceding instance families in the VPC, or migrate such ECS instances to the VPC.

 - For more information about how to upgrade an ECS instance, see Upgrade the instance types of subscription instances and Change the instance type of a pay-as-you-go instance.